justinleetyler/justinleetyler.github.io/catalog.md

 > twenty thousand light-years from Earth,
 > 47- he comes vacj wuth either a bomb or godxlike powers

+### clark1982
+Clark, Arthur C. -- 2010 : odyssey two. -- RosettaBooks, c2012, c1982. -- Title from title page viewed June 20, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B07XG1S8LM). -- AISN B07XG1S8LM. -- DDC 823.
+> 1 leonov and heywood have xa secret meeting about discovery. -s
+> 2 discovery is ablout tgo crash into Io. -s
+> Crew The crew of Spacecraft Alexei Leonov will consist of: Captain Tatiana Orlova (Engineering—Propulsion) Dr. Vasili Orlov (Navigation—Astronomy) Dr. Maxim Brailovsky (Engineering—Structures) Dr. Alexander Kovalev (Engineering—Communications) Dr. Nikolai Ternovsky (Engineering—Control Systems) Surgeon—Commander Katerina Rudenko (Medical—Life-Support) Dr. Irina Yakunina (Medical—Nutrition)
+> 4 floyd is ging on the leoov. -s
+> all human plans were subject to ruthless revision by Nature, or Fate, or whatever one preferred to call the powers behind the Universe.
+> 6 ghey wake up after hybetnation. -s
+> 8 the tsienis going to europa fir water. -s
+> 18 thwy enter discovery.
+> 21 hal is turned on. -s
+> 22 boqem tapped a messed to his motger.
+Tgey fwded it. -s
+> Hofstadter—Moebius loop -f
+> The human mind has an astonishing capacity to adapt; after a while, even the incredible becomes commonplace. -q
+> 33 dave returns w/o a body.
+Tslks to betty. -s
+> 41 a phantom of david bowen appears to dr floys -s
+> Haldane’s famous remark: The Universe is not only stranger than we imagine—but stranger than we can imagine.” -q
+> Once is an accident; twice is a coincidence; three times is a conspiracy.” -q
+> 44 big brither cdisalpears. -s
+> 47 leonov leves jupiter, discovery stays behind, tge black stain expands on jupiter -s
+> Zagadka, the other name for the monolith -f
+> 49 tma is a neumann machine. -s
+> disconsolate -wotd
+> 50 dr chabdra disconnected hals cut iff months ago. -s
+> 51 the aliens exist in pure enerhy. -s
+> 52 jupiter ecplodes. -s
+> 53 they send a msg to eatth saying to stay iff of europa. -s
+> epilogue: life is developing on europa -s

 ### clark1951
 Clark, Arthur C. -- Childhood's end. -- RosettaBooks, c1951, c2013. -- Title from title page viewed May 23, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?asin=B07XG6MG3Y). -- ISBN 9780795324970. -- AISN B07XG6MG3Y -- DDC 823.
 > He didn’t like Sandmeyer, and he was sure the feeling was mutual.
 But neither let that interfere with business. -q